manuelrujano/ManuelRujano_thesis/demultiplex_assignment.md

     --sample-sheet ${samplesheet}
 ```

-The main script containing the bclconvert command was found in the Nextflow folder following this path:
+The main script containing the bclconvert command in my case was found in the main Nextflow folder containing the demultiplex modules following this path:

-/Users/alexandrapolukarova/.nextflow/assets/nf-core/demultiplex/modules/nf-core/bclconvert/main.nf
+`/Users/alexandrapolukarova/.nextflow/assets/nf-core/demultiplex/modules/nf-core/bclconvert/main.nf`

 ### 4. How would you configure the pipeline to trim the fastqs?
 Fastp is integrated by default into the pipeline.
+This tool performs...
 Optionally, the user can provide adapter sequences through the Illumina sample sheets and include the `--remove_adapters` flag in the command line.

 ### 5. How would you configure the pipeline so that MultiQC is run with `--exclude fastp`?
 (This excludes the fastp section from the MultiQC report.)

 You can configure the pipeline to exclude the fastp module from the MultiQC report by using a custom MultiQC configuration file.

-Create a file named `multiqc_config.yaml` with the following content:
+I created a file named `multiqc_config.yml` with the following content:

 ```yaml
 exclude_modules:
   - "fastp"
 ```

-And then run the pipeline with:
+And then I would include the parameter `--multiqc_config </path/to/multiqc_config.yml> ` to run the pipeline as follows:

 ```bash
 nextflow run nf-core/demultiplex \